Probate and estate administration lawyers - areas of specialism

 - Post-death arrangements to reduce inheritance tax

-Probate - estate administration FAQs
+Probate and estate administration FAQs

 Do we have to pay any tax?

 There are three taxes which could apply when administering an estate.
 There may be inheritance tax to pay on the value of the net estate.
-There could be capital gains tax to pay on the gain in value of certain assets (e.g a house or shareholding investments) between the date of death and the date of sale.
+There could be capital gains tax to pay on the increase in the value of certain assets (e.g a house or shareholding investments) between the date of death and the date of sale.
 Income tax could be payable on any "income" into the estate since the date of death (e.g. bank interest since the date of death).

 What do we do about debts?

-If the estate is solvent (there are more assets than debts) then the debts are usually paid off after the personal representatives have collected in all the assets once they have obtained the grant.
+If the estate is solvent (there are more assets than debts) then the debts are usually paid off after the personal representatives have collected in all the assets, once they have obtained the grant.
 Sometimes gifts in a Will are left subject to a charge or secured debt.
 Sometimes a Will sets aside a fund for the payment of debts.
 A properly drafted Will should provide the personal representatives with all they need to know about how debts should be paid from the estate.